-Men spill off their horses.
+Men spill from their horses.
 Children trip.
 Women catch their babies as they tumble from their wombs.
 On occasion, the troubled pitch themselves from rooftops or rock faces in the hopes of ending a more visceral fall.
-But at the end of the day, it’s not the fall that matters.
+But it’s not the fall that matters.
+It’s the landing.
+Or rather, what results of the landing.

-It’s the landing–or rather, what results of that landing.
 Broken bones.
 Bruises.
-Tiny little scratches that blossom with pinpricks of shiny crimson, or cuts so wide-mouthed and frightening they leave even the strongest of men queasy as a maiden on her wedding night.
-Though, if we’re being honest, the wounds don’t matter either.
-I was always the one to fix them, and make no mistake, I fixed them well.
-I had been fixing them all my life.
-Second nature, through and through.
+Tiny scratches that blossom with pinpricks of shiny crimson or cuts so wide-mouthed and frightening they leave even the strongest queasy as a maiden on her wedding night.

-Maybe that was why I never saw my own fall coming.
+Maybe that was why I didn’t saw my own fall coming.